SafeHome.org may receive compensation from some providers listed on this page. Learn More

 If you read my full hands-on review of Vivint, you know that these cameras are top of the line as standalone pieces of equipment, but when they’re part of a Vivint smart home security system, they really shine.
 That said — you wouldn’t want them as standalone pieces of equipment.
 We’re going to get into all of that and more, but first let’s talk pros and cons.

-It’s worth mentioning that app-based controls are usually ideal with any security camera, as they’re more convenient than wall-mounted control panels.
-In fact, I’ve been known to stash away the control panel and watch it collect dust.
-That’s a bit dramatic, but the truth is, most control panels offer limited features, and some are downright clunky.
-But Vivint’s Smart Hub touch-screen control panel is the real deal.
-You’ll learn much more about this Hub throughout the review, as it really brings the Vivint cams to life.
+With most security cameras, accessing it with an app is more convenient than using wall-mounted control panels.
+In fact, I’ve been known to stash away a control panel and watch it collect dust.
+That’s a bit dramatic, but the truth is, most of them have limited features, and some panels are downright clunky.

 Of course, these cameras aren’t perfect; there are a few gripes to note, so stick around for that.
 But overall, a Vivint smart home system handles very well as a seamless, integrated unit.
 With the Outdoor Camera Pro installed in your driveway, for example, and the Indoor cam in your living room, these two cameras can both monitor your property and blend into the background, which are huge draws in modern tech.